Bylaws of the Library Board of Trustees

 Section 3 The fiscal officer shall take care at all times that appropriations in the various funds are not exceeded.

 Section 4 Monthly and annual reports shall be submitted to the Board on the financial condition of the Library.

-Section 5 A Deputy Fiscal Officer shall also be named at the annual meeting and shall be bonded.
-In the absence of the Fiscal Officer, the Deputy is authorized to perform the Fiscal Officer’s duties.
+Section 5 A Deputy fiscal officer shall also be named at the annual meeting and shall be bonded.
+In the absence of the fiscal officer, the deputy director is authorized to perform the fiscal officer’s duties.